Five years after its

 that’s exactly the curveball that Episode 6 of AHS: Roanoke has thrown at us.
 Cheyenne Jackson’s filmmaker

-character Sidney steps out from b
+character Sidney steps out from behind

 the camera to unveil that My Roanoke Nightmare has been a staggering success and he is quick